SamSteffen/Athena_QA/README.md

 ### 4a.
 Get the Table's Metadata (table_name, column_name, ordinal_position, data_type)
 Metadata is, quite literally, data about data.
 In this case, we're talking about retrieving data from the Athena table that we created in our ```CREATE TABLE IF NOT EXISTS``` script, not by looking directly at the data itself, but by querying the schema that's automatically stored when you create a table in Athena.
 You can think of the schema as the blueprint of how data from one table relates to data that may or may not be found in data within another.

 If at this point you're wondering why you would ever want to know about the data's data, you're asking the right question.
 Metadata is super helpful for doing QA work.
 For the purpose of automating it, you can think of this as a way for our code to automatically tell us things like the names of tables that are stored in our database, the names of columns that are stored in our tables, how many columns a table contains, even what datatypes a particular column may contain.
-By exploring the metadata of an Athena table, we can understand the contents of the data much faster than we could by opening it and trying to look at all of it.
+By exploring the metadata of an Athena table, we can understand the contents of the data much faster than we could by opening it and trying to look at all of it manually.

 To retrieve metadata for a table that has been created using AWS Athena you can query the table's information_schema, specifying the ```table_name``` and ```table_schema``` in the query's ```WHERE``` statement, thus:
 ```